-that qualify for support will be required to submit a [$2500 USD] deposit on their gTLD application.
-The deposit needs to be submitted to ICANN within 90 days of receiving ASP evaluation results in order to confirm the applicant’s ability to receive the gTLD application and evaluation fee reductions.
-Also see Section 7.4 Evaluation Results.
+Submission of ASP Deposit

-The ASP application submission period is [12 months].
-The deadline for submitting ASP applications is [6 months] prior to the start of the New gTLD Program application submission period.
-Though, ICANN org retains the option to extend the ASP application submission period and will communicate the extension accordingly so that applicants and potential applicants are aware.
-The intent is for all ASP applicants seeking support to receive evaluation results before applying to the New gTLD Program.
-Though, depending on the volume of ASP applications received in the final weeks of the ASP application submission period, applicants may not know whether they have qualified for support in advance of the gTLD application submission period.
-See Table 1 and Figure 1 below.
+Applicants that qualify for support will be required to submit a [$2,500 USD] deposit on their gTLD application.
+The deposit must be submitted to ICANN within 30 days of receiving notice of their results.
+The deposit serves as the last step in the ASP evaluation process to confirm that the applicant is fully qualified (per Financial Viability criteria and indicators).
+The deposit also signals the applicant’s intention to apply for a new gTLD.
+Submitting a deposit will grant the supported applicant access to the package of financial and non-financial support available.
+Also see Section 7.4: Evaluation Results and Appendix 2.

-Important Note: ASP applicants are strongly encouraged to apply early for support:
+Exceptions to this timing may be made on a case-by-case basis.
+If an applicant has qualified for support but does not intend to submit a gTLD application, it is critical for that applicant to communicate this to the ASP as quickly as possible so that support can be made available for other eligible applicants.

-to take advantage of available support and resources to assist with preparing a gTLD application.
-For example, New gTLD Program applicants need time to negotiate with Registry Service Providers (RSPs) in advance of submitting a gTLD application and may want to utilize pro bono (volunteer) services available.
-Access to additional non-financial support will be most beneficial if the supported applicant has adequate time to utilize available resources; and
+The ASP application submission period is [twelve months].
+The deadline for submitting ASP applications is [six months] prior to the opening of the New gTLD Program application submission period.
+ICANN org retains the option to modify the ASP application submission period and will communicate the extension accordingly so that applicants and potential applicants are aware.
+Example scenarios for when ICANN may consider extending the ASP application submission period include: 1) fewer than 40 applicants have qualified for support; 2) there is remaining budget and some ASP applications are in progress but have yet to be submitted for evaluation.

-to avoid a situation where the results of the applicant’s ASP evaluation are still pending during the gTLD application submission period.
-This may cause the applicant to delay its gTLD application submission to wait for the results of the ASP evaluation, or to pay the full gTLD application fee if the ASP evaluation process experiences delays due to an overwhelming number of applications submitted at the end of the ASP submission period.
-[ICANN org and the evaluators (SARP) will make every effort to complete ASP application evaluations in advance of the gTLD application submission period beginning so that ASP applicants receive ASP evaluation results in advance of their gTLD application submission.
-In the case that an ASP applicant waiting for ASP evaluation results submits a gTLD application and pays the base gTLD application fee, the ASP applicant may be eligible for a refund should the applicant qualify for support.]
+The intent is for all ASP applicants to have the results of their evaluation before applying to the New gTLD Program.
+Depending on the volume of ASP applications received in the final weeks of the application submission period, applicants may not know whether they have qualified for support in advance of the gTLD application submission period opening.
+See Table 1 and Figure 1.

-Table 1.
-ASP Timeline and Key Dates.
+[ICANN org and the evaluators will make every effort to evaluate ASP applications and communicate results as quickly as possible.
+In the case that an ASP applicant is still waiting for its results, the applicant may need to submit a gTLD application and pay the base gTLD application fee and other gTLD evaluation fees.
+The ASP applicant would be eligible for a refund should the applicant qualify for support.
+ICANN will ensure that any refunds are processed as quickly and efficiently as possible.]